OndrejOravec/BIMmanager_g_11/A4/A4_Tutorial.md

 ## Complications and limitations
 The current version of the script is unable to accurately analyze rooms with non-rectangular shapes.
-This is an area for future improvement, though the script remains highly viable for analyzing rectangular rooms, which are common in office and classroom settings.
+This is an area for future improvement, though the script remains highly viable for analyzing rectangular rooms, which are common in office settings.
 Additionally, there are some limitations in precision, meaning the results should be considered as close estimates.
 For situations that require precise values, further detailed calculations may be necessary.
 The accuracy of the script can improve with IFC models that have strict boundaries in the design phase, as the script is currently unable to fully exclude certain objects, leading to the introduction of compensating adjustments throughout the script.